sgoldenlab/simba/docs/tutorial.md

 7. Click on the green `Train Multiple Models, one for each saved settings` button.

 ### Optional step before running machine model on new data
-The user can validate each model *( saved in .sav format)* file.
+The user can validate each model *( saved in .sav format)*.
 In this validation step the user specifies the path to a previously created model in .sav file format, and a .csv file containing the features extracted from a video.
 This process will (i) run the classifications on the video, and (ii) create a video with the predictions overlaid together with a gantt plot showing predicted behavioral bouts.
 Click[here](https://youtu.be/UOLSj7DGKRo) for an example validation video.

 1. Click `Browse File` and select the *project_config.ini* file and click `Load Project`.